oriolcosp/Streamer-finder/README.md

 I'm not actively developing this tool, as my focus is on making games.
 If I encounter a bug while using it I'll probably fix it and upload it, but I probably won't be addressing any bug reports.

 If someone wants to develop the tool further, contact me.

+For advanced use, I've included the source code in python.